-- Fig. When washer loading door is open, the machine must not be able to start.
-Verify this by attempting to start washer with door open (see section "Procedure"). - Fig. When washer is in operation, the loading door is locked and cannot be opened.
+Fig. • When washer loading door is open, the machine must not start.
+Verify this by attempting to start washer with door open (see section "Procedure").

+When washer is in operation, the loading door is locked and cannot be opened.
 Verify this by attempting to open the loading door when the machine is operating.
 If necessary, consult this manual for proper operation of the door lock and door safety interlock or call a qualified serviceman.